reallistic/BitcasaFileLister/README.md

 This repo consists of two parts:
 Embeded is a a php application that will allow you to login via OAuth, retreive your access token, get a listing of all the files in your Bitcasa drive with their base64 encoded path, and download individual files via the Bitcasa API.
+To host this you must register and application at bitcasa and input the api secret and client id in the config file.

-You can access a hosted version of this at [Rosekings.com](https://rose-llc.com/bitcasafilelist/)
+You can access a hosted version of this at [Rose-llc.com](https://rose-llc.com/bitcasafilelist/)

 This becomes useful in the second part: